decapbridge/decapbridge-web/content/collections/docs/source-available.md

 ## DecapBridge is Source-Available

-DecapBridge started as a personal project for my own websites and clients back in 2023.
-It was not initially meant for open-source or public use.
-After a while, with Netlify slowly detaching itself from the project, and now decided to [deprecate Netlify Identity](https://www.netlify.com/changelog/deprecation-netlify-identity/), it only made sense to upgrade the service and open it to the public.
+DecapBridge started as a closed source project for my own websites and clients back in 2023.
+It was not initially meant for public use.
+After a while, with Netlify slowly detaching itself from the project, and now decided to [deprecate Netlify Identity](https://www.netlify.com/changelog/deprecation-netlify-identity/), it only made sense to scale up the service and open it to the public.

 Between 2024 and early 2025, it had already gathered hundreds of early adopter websites and Netlify refugees.
-We're now at a thousand and counting!
+We're now counting over a thousand!

 A big concern for more serious projects was the handling of the Github/Gitlab access tokens.
 DecapBridge uses `aes-256-gcm` encryption on the access tokens which is highly secure, however users had concerns about wether or not and how this actually happened.
 My word could not cut it anymore - I had to Open Source.